 Shut off the Water

 A quick reaction is necessary to prevent additional water damage to the flooring or paneling of surrounding cabinets in your kitchen.
 Find the waterline that works in conjunction with your dishwasher.
 You’ll likely locate this under the kitchen sink.
 Turn the valve clockwise completely to shut off the water to the dishwasher.
 Once the water source is turned off, take this time to examine the cause of the flooded dishwasher.

 Soak up any water that leaked onto your hardwood flooring, kitchen tiles, or surrounding cabinetry.
 Hardwood flooring and wooden cabinets absorb water easily, creating a risky environment that encourages mold growth or discoloration and damage to surfaces, including swelling and warping.
 Swift action can prevent mold spores from contaminating the space as well as reduce other unfavorable conditions.

 Call a Professional

 Once water seeps deep into the kitchen flooring and cabinets, the resulting damage is difficult to remediate without professional help.
 Water damage restoration professionals are trained and experienced in all facets of water extraction and drying.
-Reputable companies like ServiceMaster by Restoration Contractors are immediately available to eliminate the standing floodwater that easily and effortlessly penetrates surfaces.
-Advanced water-extraction machinery is the most effective method used by trusted water damage restoration experts to thoroughly dry water-damaged areas, furnishings and structures.
+Reputable companies are immediately available to eliminate the standing floodwater that easily and effortlessly penetrates surfaces.
+Advanced water-extraction machinery is the most effective method used by trusted water damage restoration experts to thoroughly dry water-damaged areas, furnishings, and structures.

 When your dependable dishwasher suddenly interrupts your peace of mind with an unexpected leak, water damage restoration experts are a phone call away.
 Service technicians are available 24 hours a day in the event of emergencies to thoroughly remediate the results of any and all water damage.